botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 Interval (**1**) sets how often the command will run in **hours** or **minutes**.

+{{< callout context="caution" title="Warning: Interval duration limits" icon="outline/info-circle" >}}

+The minimum interval is 5 minutes, and the max is 1 month.
+Up to 5 interval triggers may have an interval of 10 minutes or shorter.

+{{< /callout >}}

 Channel (**2**) specifies a channel to run the command in.
 The response, if any, will be sent to this channel.

 Excluding hours and/or weekdays (**3**) prevents the command from triggering during those hours or weekdays. **This uses